reuters-graphics/runner/README.md

 ### Why this?

-If you're like us, you've kicked the can on task runners.
-Using plain node scripts helps us stay clear of the plugin bottleneck of build systems like Gulp and Grunt.
-But calling those scripts and chaining them together into complex tasks -- especially with any configuration options -- can be a bit ugly to do in npm-scripts.
+If you're like us, you've [broken up with task runners](https://www.freecodecamp.org/news/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8/) like Grunt and Gulp.
+Using plain node scripts helps us steer clear of plugin bottlenecks, but calling those scripts and chaining them together into complex tasks -- especially with CLI options -- can be a bit ugly to do in package.json.

-runner gives us a more natural way to express how our scripts are called and represent the arguments and environment they share.
-Basically, it makes our npm-scripts easier to read, which helps us write better, friendlier task chains.
+runner gives us a more natural way to map out how our scripts are called and clearly define the arguments and environment they share.
+It makes our NPM scripts easier to read, keeps our individual task CLIs clean and helps us write better, friendlier task chains.

 ### What's it do?

-runner uses a `tasks` key in your package.json (or a dedicated config file) to help orchestrate your npm-scripts.
+runner uses a `tasks` key in your package.json (or a dedicated config file) to help orchestrate your NPM scripts.
 You can chain scripts into complex tasks and compose arguments passed down through your task's commands.

 ## Quickstart